Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-cosmos/README.md

 azure.cosmos.database=your-cosmos-database-name
 ```

+Property `azure.cosmos.consistency-level` is also supported.

+Property `azure.cosmos.credential` is also supported.
+AzureKeyCredential feature provides capability to
+rotate keys on the fly.
+You can switch keys using switchToSecondaryKey().
+For more information on this, see the [Sample Application][sample_cosmos_switch_to_secondary_key] code.

 #### (Optional) Add Spring Boot Actuator
 If you choose to add Spring Boot Actuator for Cosmos DB, add `management.health.azure-cosmos.enabled=true` to application.properties.
 ```properties